ChenDelong1999/ITRA-Documentations/source/Contents/example-usage/clip-finetuning.md

 |   ViT-L-14-336   | Official (unknown) |       58.4  |        81.5  |   **88.1 ** |       37.8  |       62.4  |        72.2  |         66.73  |
 | **ViT-L-14-336** |  **ResizeMaxSize** |  **59.20 ** |   **81.70 ** |      87.96  |  **39.02 ** |  **63.86 ** |   **73.52 ** |     **67.54 ** |

 Changing `Resize` into `ResizeMaxSize` brings +2.06 improvement for ViT-L-14-336.
 However, we find that the benifit of this modification is not consistent across different backbones.
-As shown in the following table, generally, `ResizeMaxSize` is more beneficial for large models, and especially the models that have been trained to process HD images (ViT-L-14 v.s.
-ViT-L-14-336).
+As shown in the following table, generally, `ResizeMaxSize` is more beneficial for large models, and especially the models that have been trained to process HD images (e.g., it is quite beneficial for ViT-L-14-336 but not that much for ViT-L-14).

 |                                 Backbone                                |  RN50 |  RN101 | RN50x16 | ViT-B-32 | ViT-B-16 | ViT-L-14 | ViT-L-14-336 |
 |:-----------------------------------------------------------------------:|:-----:|:------:|:-------:|:--------:|:--------:|:--------:|:------------:|